raydac/commons-version/README.md

   System.out.println("Version valid");
 }
 ```
+Also it is possible to implement own expression parser to parse expressions.
 __NB!
 Wrong written conditional operator will be recognized as part of the version prefix!
 Be careful for typo like `=>`!__